Volunteer

 “Volunteering with LOSRAS is an extraordinary opportunity to meet amazing people, with amazing lives, and to feel part of a wonderful, supportive group.”

-LOSRAS organises a group of volunteers who support refugees with the everyday challenges of adjusting to life in a new country and culture.
-We aim to promote independence, not dependence.
+Lewes Refugee Support Group organises a group of volunteers who support refugees and asylum seekers with the everyday challenges of adjusting to life in a new country and culture.

 Volunteers with the ability to teach ESOL have the important role of helping adults and children learn English – vital for settling into schools or the community in general.